zoff99/ToxAndroidRefImpl/README.md

 #############################################################
 #############################################################
 ```
-* open TRIfA on your phone and add this ToxID as Friend:
+* open TRIfA on your phone and add this ToxID as Friend and set it as Relay:

 <img height="300" src="https://raw.githubusercontent.com/zoff99/ToxAndroidRefImpl/zoff99/dev003/images/add_toxproxy.gif"></img><br>